Viscosity of an ionic liquid with APPLE&P

 where \(\eta\) is the viscosity, \(V\) is the cell volume, \(k_{\rm{B}}\) is the Boltzmann constant, \(T\) is the temperature, \(P_{\alpha\beta}\) is an off-diagonal component of the pressure tensor, and \(t\) is time.
 The function \(\langle P_{\alpha\beta}(0)P_{\alpha\beta}(t) \rangle\) is an autocorrelation function with the average taken over all time origins and off-diagonal components (αβ is yz, xz, or xy).

-The following Python script will read the pressure tensor from binlog and compute the viscosity from the integral of the off-diagonal pressure tensor autocorrelation function.
+We will use a Python script will read the pressure tensor from binlog and compute the viscosity from the integral of the off-diagonal pressure tensor autocorrelation function.
 The resulting viscosity value is interpreted as the limiting value A of a double exponential fit defined as:

 \[f(x) = A\left( \lambda (1-\exp(-x/\tau_1))) + (1-\lambda)(1-\exp(-x/\tau_2))\right)\]